Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect creates the unit chosen in the 2nd list inside the selected object or the unit chosen in the 1st list.
 The unit that the created unit is garrisoned inside does not need to be of the same player..
 The configurations for this effect are as follows:

 1. Unit List 1: This is the unit to affect

-Some useful tricks with this effect:

-1. The object you are creating garrisoned objects inside must have at least 1 garrison capacity and it must have the garrison ability
 2. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. The object you are creating garrisoned objects inside must have at least 1 garrison capacity and it must have the garrison ability
 3. Area: Only units on this selected area will be affected by the effect.
 If not set, units on the entire map are affected.

-Some useful tricks with this effect:

-1. The object you are creating garrisoned objects inside must have at least 1 garrison capacity and it must have the garrison ability

-Some useful tricks with this effect:

-1. The object you are creating garrisoned objects inside must have at least 1 garrison capacity and it must have the garrison ability

-Some useful tricks with this effect:

-1. The object you are creating garrisoned objects inside must have at least 1 garrison capacity and it must have the garrison ability

-Some useful tricks with this effect:

-1. The object you are creating garrisoned objects inside must have at least 1 garrison capacity and it must have the garrison ability
 4. Unit List 2: This is the second unit to affect

-Some useful tricks with this effect:

-1. The object you are creating garrisoned objects inside must have at least 1 garrison capacity and it must have the garrison ability

 Some useful tricks with this effect: